pangxueyu233/CCI-in-ESCC/CCI_signatures_Identified.md

-#  Codes of Confused signatures
+#  Codes of CCI signatures

-This part included the generation of Confused signatures mentioned in paper.
-And here, we showed the ESCC cells could expressed all normal signatures, but exclusively expressed the Confused signatures on single cell levels.
+This part included the generation of CCI signatures mentioned in paper.
+And here, we showed the ESCC cells could expressed all normal signatures, but exclusively expressed the CCI signatures on single cell levels.

-## 1. Confused signatures identified
+## 1. CCI signatures identified

 * To save the meomry and time on scRNA data processing, we downsampled the scRNA data firstly.